ablazleon/spark_data_lake/README.md

 ***Credits***
 Udacity Data Engineer Nanodegree Program

 This python script allows extracting data, transforming it and loading it.
-The reuslt can be seen in this image:
+The result can be seen in this image:

 ![S3_output](https://github.com/ablazleon/spark_data_lake/blob/master/S3_output.png)